 Below you will find the most current class visit options for each of our four undergraduate schools.
 Note that the Office of Undergraduate Admissions can't predict daily class plans and that there may be times when a visit isn't appropriate.
 To best plan your class visit, please review the exam schedule below and attempt to contact the professors who teach classes you're interested in visiting.
 In some instances, it's possible you will not get a response, so please arrive at the class about 10 minutes early and introduce yourself to the professor so s/he knows you are there, and to be sure your visit doesn't conflict with any class plans.
 For instance, a field trip, quiz, or exam day would constitute a time in which it wouldn't be convenient for the students or professor for you to be in attendance.
 Please be sure to have a second choice class selected in the event that your first choice class is not available for any reason.
 Also be advised that classes may change location during the semester unbeknownst to the Office of Undergraduate Admissions.

-- Peabody College of Education and Human Development Spring 2014 Classes — Contact
+- Peabody College of Education and Human Development Fall 2014 Classes — Contact

-- College of Arts & Science Spring 2014 Classes — Contact
+- College of Arts & Science Fall 2014 Classes — Contact

-- School of Engineering Spring 2014 Classes — Contact
+- School of Engineering Fall 2014 Classes — Contact

-- Blair School of Music Spring 2014 Classes — Contact
+- Blair School of Music Fall 2014 Classes (coming soon) — Contact

 Spring 2014 Holiday and Final Exam ScheduleClass visitation is not available on the following days: